ranidyaputri/ranidyaputri/README.md

 <p>
   <em>
     I am Ranidya Putri Hantari.
-A fresh graduate associate degree of Informatics student at <a href="https://www.pens.ac.id/">Electronic Engineering Polytechnic Institute of Surabaya</a>.
+Currently studying in Computer Science at Binus University.
+I'm a graduate associate degree of Informatics student at <a href="https://www.pens.ac.id/">Electronic Engineering Polytechnic Institute of Surabaya</a>.
 I'm interested and looking for job in web development and UI/UX design.</br>
   </em>
 </p>